cuzoaru90/phone-mapper/README.md

 # PhoneMapper

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.
+PhoneMapper's primary purposes are to demonstrate the power of unit testing, solve an interesting problem, and get accustomed to most recent version of AngularJS.

+Development was completed in mid July, and some of the specific steps are chronicled in previous repositories (which will be taken down soon).

 ## Development server